zsennenga/Cows-RESTful-API-API/README.md

 A PHP library intended to interact with COWS-RESTful-API

+The library manages signature calculation and error translation using the GET /error URI.

-This project includes both the api, but two scripts that make use of it
+This project includes two scripts using the API:

-CowsTvDisplay.php
+CowsTvServer.php

 CowsMobileServer.php